Prince-Mendiratta/DTU-Alert-Bot/README.md

 Go to [@Rose](https://telegram.dog/MissRose_bot), send /id in the chat to get this value.

 * `MONGO_URL`: You can get this value by creating a cluster on [MongoDB](https://mongodb.com) and getting the connection url.
+- __Note__ You MUST enter 0.0.0.0/0 in the allowed ip addresses range in your cluster.

 #### Optional Environment Variables